bigbob415/J124_Final_Project_PI/README.md

 ##### Reasoning
 After determining the estimated numbers for the top 5 injuries reported, I wanted to know which injuries are the most common for each sex, race, and intent.
 I sorted the sheet by the highest estimated number and recorded the top 30 injuries and demographics were injured.

+##### What does this mean?
+The 1a chart shows that unintentional injury reports are the most common by a large margin.
+Thus, I predicted the top thirty injuries by demographic would all be unintentional injuries.
+In 1b, I found that males are injured more than females in every race.
+Furthermore, White-Non Hispanic people are the most prone to injury, but this can be explained because White Non-Hispanic people are the largest race demographic in the US.

 #### Analysis 2: Unintentional Injuries by Race